sp3694/p8105_hw6_sp3694/HW6.md

   lm(bwt ~ gaweeks + malform + blength + bhead + babysex + wtgain + smoken, data = birthweight)
 ```

+The model above was based on on a hypothesized structure for the factors
+that underly birthweight.
+It was not based on a data-driven
+model-building process.

 #### Creating residual plot

 ``` r